Lónsöræfi

 Major Trails And Attractions

-The multi-day hiking route through Lónsöræfi traverses some of Iceland's most spectacular and colorful mountain landscapes, typically taking 4-6 days depending on route and conditions.
-Highlights include the Múlaskáli valley with its rainbow-colored mountains, views of Vatnajökull glacier outlets, and remote hot springs providing bathing opportunities in the wilderness.
-The Hvannagil canyon and surrounding rhyolite peaks offer the most dramatic scenery, with layers of volcanic rock creating a geological museum in the mountainsides.
-The challenge of multiple unbridged river crossings adds adventure to the natural beauty.
+The multi-day hiking route through Lónsöræfi traverses some of Iceland's most spectacular and colourful mountain landscapes, typically taking 4–6 days depending on route and conditions.
+[1] A classic route connects Snæfell in the north with Stafafell farm in the south, passing through dramatic highland terrain.
+Highlights include the Múlaskáli valley with its rainbow-coloured mountains, views of Vatnajökull glacier outlets, and the valley around Kollumúlavatn lake at 630 metres elevation.
+The reserve features ten marked hiking routes ranging from accessible valley hikes to technically demanding mountain ascents, including Sauðhamarstindur (1,319 m) which requires climbing equipment.
+[1] The challenge of multiple unbridged river crossings adds adventure to the natural beauty.

 Visitor Facilities And Travel

 Access requires a full day's hiking from road access points near the Lón lagoon on Iceland's southeastern coast, or longer approaches from the highland interior.
-Mountain huts maintained by the Icelandic Touring Association provide basic shelter at key locations, but hikers must be fully self-sufficient with food, equipment, and navigation skills.
-No marked trails exist in most of the reserve, requiring map and compass navigation in frequently foggy conditions.
+Three mountain huts — at Múlaskáli, beside Lake Kollumúlavatn, and at Geldingafell — provide basic shelter at key locations and are spaced at suitable intervals for hikers making the Stafafell–Snæfell traverse.
+[1] A Land Ranger is stationed at Múlaskáli during summer.
+Hikers must be fully self-sufficient with food, equipment, and navigation skills.
 The hiking season is restricted to July through early September, with river conditions and snow cover determining actual accessibility each year.
+Off-road driving within the reserve is prohibited.

 Conservation And Sustainability